 What does that process look like?

-Did anyone plan for a new activity with their child or family this week?
-How did your child or your family react to being a part of the planning process?
+- Did anyone plan for a new activity with their child or family this week? - How did your child or your family react to being a part of the planning process?

 Were you able to develop a successful plan?

-Mod ule 6: Setting Expectations and Encouraging Personal Growth
+Module 6: Setting Expectations and Encouraging Personal Growth Discussion Questions

 Let's talk about friendships.
-Adolescence is a time when friendships become especially important, and your teen's friends can have a significant influence on their choices and behaviors.
-As friendships become a bigger part of your adolescent's life, your child may ask you more frequently if their friends can visit your home and if they can visit a friend's home.
+Adolescence is a time when friendships become especially important, and your teen's friends can have a significant influence on your teen's choices and behaviors.
+As friendships become a bigger part of your adolescent's life, your child may ask you more frequently if their friends can visit your home and if your child can visit a friend's home.
 You will want to be prepared for these situations, so your adolescent knows your expectations for those visits.
 Let's do an exercise together.